-In Arizona there are several subsets of theft.
-One of the most common types of theft (found in Arizona Revised Statutes (A.R.S.)
-13-1802(A)(1)), requires the state to prove that someone controlled the property of another with the intent of depriving an individual of that property.
+In the state of Arizona, there are several subsets of theft crimes.
+One of the most common types of theft found in Arizona Revised Statutes 13-1802(A)(1), requires the state to prove that someone controlled the property of another with the intent of depriving an individual of that property.